2015 Clinical Trial

 Enhancing the Skills of Parents Program II (ESPPII) 2006-2011

-- Being aware of normal behavior for child’s age level
+- Being aware of normal behavior for a child’s age level

 - Showing child love and affection frequently